 Take the following steps and review the information below to get ready to file the FAFSA.

-When you set up your Student Aid account you’ll create your FSA ID, a username and password that gives you access to Federal Student Aid’s online systems and serves as your legal signature.
+When you create your Federal Student Aid account, you’ll set up your FSA ID, a username and password that gives you access to Federal Student Aid’s online system and serves as your legal signature.
 You can only have one FSA ID, as it’s tied to your Social Security number.
 Your FSA ID must be created and matched by the Social Security Administration before you can file your FAFSA, so create your FSA ID early!
 You can create your FSA ID anytime, but be sure to do so at least three days before you plan to file your FAFSA.

 Only create an FSA ID using your own information and for your own use.
 The same FSA ID is used to access and complete the FAFSA, sign federal loan documents, and access student loan information.